SiriusBits/data-studio-helpers/calculated-fields/acquisition-channel.md

 The UTM medium can sometimes lead to messy data and using a combination of regex and case statements can help clean up this field to aggregate in to higher-level channels.

-When using a `CASE` statement, it is important to order cases by specific to general as the first conduition to match will be used otherwise.
+When using a `CASE` statement, it is important to order cases by specific to general as the first condition to match will be used otherwise.
 A general rule of thumb is that any `WHEN` that includes multiple conditions should be ordered first.

 Also, note that the final value in the `ELSE` condition can be used to return the original value if it doesn't match a condition or a default value.
 The former can help you determine missing conditions over time.